Enrollment & Benefits FAQs

 Benefits and rates for conversion coverage will differ from those under the FEHB Program.
 Benefits which may have been provided under the FEHB coverage are not guaranteed and do not in any way affect the benefits available to the member under conversion coverage.
 However, the local Blue Cross and Blue Shield Plan will not ask you questions about your health and will not impose a waiting period for pre-existing conditions.

 While both Options offer comprehensive benefits for you and your family, they are structured differently to complement different healthcare needs.
-Under Basic Option, you use Preferred providers to provide all the medical care you and your family need, and there is no deductible.
-Standard Option provides benefits regardless of whether you use a Preferred or Non-participating provider; however, your out-of-pocket expenses will probably be lower if you choose a Preferred provider.
-For more information about the differences between the two Options, please visit the Compare Benefits section of this Web site or consult the Service Benefit Plan brochure or use askblue.fepblue.org to learn more about the differences between Basic Option and Standard Option.
+Under Basic Option, you must use Preferred providers to provide all the medical care you and your family need.
+You pay a copayment for most services, and there is no deductible.
+Standard Option provides benefits regardless of whether you use a Preferred or Non-preferred provider; however, your out-of-pocket expenses will likely be lower if you choose a Preferred provider.
+For more information about the differences between the two Options, please visit the Compare Benefits section of this website or consult the Blue Cross and Blue Shield Service Benefit Plan brochure or use askblue.fepblue.org to learn more about the differences between Basic Option and Standard Option.

 Whether you decide to enroll in Standard Option or Basic Option, please be sure to use the appropriate enrollment code:

 |Self||Self and Family|

 Yes.
 Both Standard Option and Basic Option offer some level of dental benefits.
 Basic Option provides coverage for preventive dental care services only while Standard Option provides coverage for preventive dental care and some other non-routine services.
 Additional information is available in the Basic Option Dental Benefits and Standard Option Dental Benefits sections of this website or consult the Blue Cross and Blue Shield Service Benefit Plan brochure for more details.